AutoML: A Survey of the State-of-the-Art

 \subsection{One-stage vs. Two-stage}

-The NAS methods can be roughly divided into two classes according to the flow: two-stage and one-stage, as shown in Figure \ref{fig:nas_stage}.
+The NAS methods can be roughly divided into two classes according to the flow ––two-stage and one-stage–– as shown in Figure \ref{fig:nas_stage}.

-\textbf{Two-stage NAS} consists of the \textit{searching stage} and \textit{evaluation stage}.
-The \textit{searching stage} involves architecture optimization and parameter training.
-The simplest idea is to train all possible architectures from scratch and then choose the optimal one.
-However, it requires many resources (e.g., NAS-RL \cite{nas_rl_zoph16} took 22,400 GPU days with 800 K40 GPUs for searching) infeasible for most companies and institutes.
-Therefore, most NAS methods (such as ENAS \cite{enas} and DARTS \cite{darts_liu18}) sample and train a large number of candidate architectures in the searching stage, and then the best-performing one will be further retrained in the evaluation stage.
+\textbf{Two-stage NAS} comprises the \textit{searching stage} and \textit{evaluation stage}.
+The \textit{searching stage} involves two processes: architecture optimization, which aims to find the optimal architecture, and parameter training, which is to train the found architecture's parameter.
+The simplest idea is to train all possible architectures' parameters from scratch and then choose the optimal architecture.
+However, it is resource-consuming (e.g., NAS-RL \cite{nas_rl_zoph16} took 22,400 GPU days with 800 K40 GPUs for searching) ), which is infeasible for most companies and institutes.
+Therefore, most NAS methods (such as ENAS \cite{enas} and DARTS \cite{darts_liu18}) sample and train many candidate architectures in the searching stage, and then further retrain the best-performing architecture in the evaluation stage.